-The information elements or elements of information metabolism ("IM elements") are eight psychological faculties which are responsible for processing "information aspects" or categories of information, similar to the physical senses of sight, touch, hearing etc.
+The information elements or elements of information metabolism ("IM elements") are eight psychological faculties which are responsible for processing eight corresponding "information aspects" or categories of information, similar to the physical senses of sight, touch, hearing etc.

 Like the physical senses, each IM element does not accept input uncritically — they also make judgments.
 That is, just as we dislike and seek to avoid negative physical sensations like pain or abrasive sounds, yet we seek out and enjoy pleasant sensations (good music, tasty food, etc.), each IM element has its own (psychological) definition of what is good and bad information.

 These definitions can be described as psychological motivations, needs, goals, or agendas.
 Everyone seeks to achieve all eight of these agendas to some extent, but with different priorities, which are defined by one's socionic type.

 Roughly speaking, the extroverted elements seek to expand or intensify whatever is in their domain (and thus may be described as activities), while the introverted elements seek to differentiate or filter things in their domain according to conditions.
 Extroverted elements are responsible for seeking out new "stuff", while introverted ones are responsible for processing and selecting what is already known or present.
 This is the basic reason for all socionic decision-making conflicts: the extroverted element's expansion puts pressure on the corresponding introverted element's filtering, and the introverted element's filtering stifles the extroverted element's expansion.
 The extroverted element may want to add something that the introverted element rejects according to its conditions.

 Each agenda can be summarized in a few words as below.
 They should be read as "I want to achieve ______."
 This is to emphasize that each IM element is in fact trying to achieve a singular agenda in its information domain.
 However, each of these short phrases requires further explanation.